TheCloudlessSky/NHibernate.Caches.Redis/README.md

 Exception Handling
 ------------------

-You may require that we gracefully continue to the database as if we "missed" the cache if an exception occurs.
-By default, this is what happens.
+You may require that NHibernate gracefully continue to the database as if it missed the cache when an exception occurs.

-However, there is also the need of advanced exception handling scenarios.
 For example, imagine if you are using NHibernate in a web project and your Redis server is unavailable.
 You may not want NHibernate to continue to timeout for *every* NHibernate operation.
 You could do something similar to this:

 ```csharp
 public class RequestRecoveryRedisCache : RedisCache